Ontario Business Registry

 4. Statement of no match

-This change simplifies the system and ensures people can efficiently obtain information on existing corporations and registered businesses.
+This change simplifies the system and ensures people can efficiently obtain information on existing corporations, not for profit and charitable organizations and registered businesses.

-In-person service with the Province
+In-person Service With the Province

-Starting October 18, 2021, Service Ontario at 375 University Avenue in Toronto will be closed.
+From October 18, 2021, Service Ontario at 375 University Avenue in Toronto will be closed.
 Previously, individuals who wanted could go in person and file many standard documents such as a Master Business License, Incorporations, Initial Notices, Notices of Change, Articles of Amendment, and Articles of Dissolution.
 With this University Avenue office closure, the stream of filings will move to the new Ontario Business Registry online system to meet the needs of a modern economy in a rapidly expanding digital environment.
 These changes are long overdue.
 Ontario was one of the first jurisdictions in North America to offer the initial online services for incorporation, registration and searches of existing businesses, but that was almost 20 years ago.
 Since this date, the Province has fallen behind in technological advancement and businesses in Ontario have been left to deal with an archaic system to complete most business transactions.
 With the improvement of this new online registry, businesses in Ontario will move to the cutting edge of current technology.

-What is a company key, and how will it work?
+What is a Company Key, and How Will it Work?

-Ontario Not For Profit Incorporation becomes known as ONCA
+Ontario Not For Profit Incorporation Becomes Known as ONCA

 The NotForProfit Corporations process is being updated from the outdated manual system and brought into today’s online technology that has been in place since what seems like the beginning of time.
-This new OBR system will significantly reduce the red tape and time delays associated with Ontario’s not-for-profit and charitable organizations.
-Paper documentation will be a thing of the past, as we move to a new digital format to assist individuals in registering their new non-profit businesses.
+This new Ontario Business Registry (OBR) system has significantly reduced the red tape and time delays associated with Ontario’s not-for-profit and charitable organizations.
+Paper documentation is a thing of the past, as we move to a new digital format to assist individuals in registering their new non-profit businesses.
 The pre-defined object clause templates available by the Province will be transferred to the digital format for easy selection.
 For those existing Not For Profit and Charity organizations in Ontario that are already established, there will be a three-year transition timeframe to make any necessary changes to governing documentation.
-For current information available, please review this link.
+Obtain the current information available.
 There will be additional information updates as the launch takes place in October.

 Nonprofit Law Ontario provides in-depth information about the current Not For Profit laws and the new ONCA laws coming into effect.
 This article may be a valuable tool for determining either incorporation or requirements for your existing corporation.